 The current offerings of pickup trucks BEG the addition of all sorts of guards, brush guards and headlight guards and taillight guards and light bars.
 All unnecessary with the CyberTruck.
 You can’t bash out a headlight or a tail light as they have been replaced by a polymer resin lightbar that’s hard to hit anyway and if you do, it won’t do much damage.

 The real basis for all this toughness is a manufacturing technique long hailed and predicted but rarely or never actually used.
 XY design describes working on flat plate stainless steel with an X and Y axis NC machine to layout the design and prescore the folds – with the odd corner cutout if necessary.
 This is then FOLDED into shape actually after the fashion of Japanese Oragami art.
 Tack welding or seam welding the finished result is almost trivial.
+It is important to note if piping fabrication is needed as well.

 And all of that eliminates stamping machines.
 All car manufacturers tout their stamping machines as marvels as they accomplish all those compound curves in an instant.
 It IS a faster process than XY design.
 But the stamps and forms are horrifically expensive and they do not last as long as the man on the street thinks.
 All that stretching and compressing and forming has the effect of very quickly wearing out the dies themselves and the resulting parts hold specification for a remarkably short period of time before the dies have to be replaced – again.